 Even though it is economical than freeze-dried technique, the equipment and continuous operation of spray drying leads to enormous costs.
 Main and auxiliary equipment are equally expensive, regardless of atomizer type and dryer capacity.
 Additionally, spray dryers that utilize two-fluid nozzles require compressed gas for atomizing, which results in higher prices.
 This is the primary constraint for this market.
 Other restraints hindering this market are maintenance issues of the machinery - like the nozzle used, cleaning costs and competition from other types of techniques.

 The global spray dried food market is segmented by the type.
-This includes spray dried dairy products, spray dried fruits, spray dried meat products, spray dried vegetables and others.
+This includes spray dried dairy products, spray dried fruits, spray dried meat products, and spray dried vegetables and others.
 Among all these segments, dairy products are expected to account for the largest market share, followed by meat products.
 Moreover, the spray dried fruits and spray dried vegetable segments are expected to have a decent growth during the forecast period.
 This is due to the rising demand for seasonal fruits and vegetables.

-The spray food market is also segmented by region.
+The spray dried food market is also segmented by region.
 Globally, North America is expected to have a dominant market share.
 In North America, the U.S is projected to be the major contributor regarding market revenue, followed by Canada.
 Increased consumption of meat products in North America is expected to boost the demand for spray food products across this region.
 European countries are also anticipated to be among the prominent contributors to the spray food products market regarding revenue, followed by Asia-Pacific.

 Multistage processes, new spray techniques, and temperature-gradient systems hold promise for the future pharmaceutical application.
 The spray dried market seems to have reached a sustainable level of activity around the globe, but there is great scope to carry out innovations in future.
 Reducing costs of spraying machinery, energy costs and efficiency will be the key principles for marketing of dryers.
 New spray drying techniques involve temperature gradient systems and multi-stage processing for quality control.
 Targeting these product categories can prove to be potential benefits for the market.